 ∗p < .1; ∗∗p < .05; ∗∗∗p < .01

 Table 2: Estimated treatment effects of localized defeats on log of first-differenced central transfers from linear fixed effects models.
-Cluster-robust standard errors in parentheses.
+Cluster-robust standard errors appear in parentheses.

 change in net transfers between non-election years.
-For example, following the first three columns of Table 2, if net transfers to a province have been growing at an average rate of 100 billion VND (4.4 million USD) per year, then a localized defeat would add an additional 910 billion VND (39.8 million USD) to its 2017 transfers.
-Estimates for the persistent effect the last three columns are also positive and statistically significant; their smaller values suggest that net transfers to treated provinces keeps accumulating throughout the post-election period but with a decreasing pace.
+For example, following the first three columns of Table 2, if net transfers to a province have been growing at an average rate of 100 billion VND (4.4 million USD) per year, then a localized defeat would add 910 billion VND (39.8 million USD) to the province’s 2017 transfers.
+Estimates for the persistent effect in the last three columns are also positive and statistically significant; their smaller values suggest that net transfers to treated provinces keep accumulating in the post-election period but at a decreasing pace.

 To allay concerns about lack of exogeneity, Figure 2 plots the first three estimates in Table 2 against three placebo treatment effects for 2013, 2014, and 2015.
 The placebo treatment effects are estimated by moving the treatment indicators backward in time as if the election had happened earlier than it actually did.
-Because the election could not have left any effect on budget allocation before it took place, the true treatment effects should be zero for these years, and any measured difference between treated and control provinces would only reflect imbalance in the data.
-The results in Figure 2 reassuringly show no such difference: all placebo effects are estimated to be statistically insignificant, with the 2013 and 2015 effects being particularly close to zero.
+Because the election could not have affected budget allocation before it took place, the true treatment effects should be zero for these years, and any measured difference between treated and control provinces would only reflect an imbalance in the data.
+The results in Figure 2 show no such difference: all placebo effects are estimated to be statistically insignificant, with the 2013 and 2015 effects being particularly close to zero.

 Figure 2: Estimates of instantaneous treatment effects on log of first-differenced central transfers using linear fixed effects models.
 Error bars show 95% confidence intervals.

 Figure 3 presents the results from the local randomization analysis.
 Since this analysis does not rely on large sample asymptotics, its inferences are not subjected to the small sample concerns that may have cast doubt on the previous results.
 Instead, the null distribution is constructed by re-randomizing the election outcomes of each of the 17 central candidates from 15 provinces in the candidate-level sample.
-The treatment effect, estimated for the observed scenario where 4 candidates lost in 4 different provinces, is equivalent to an addition of about 10 times a province’s annual change in central transfers, and lies far enough to the tail end of the null distribution to be considered statistically significant.
-The opposite applies to the placebo results, suggesting that imbalance between treated and untreated provinces are small and close to zero.
+The treatment effect, estimated for the observed scenario where four candidates lost in four different provinces, is equivalent to an addition of about 10 times a province’s annual change in central transfers and lies far enough toward the tail end of the null distribution to be considered statistically significant.
+The opposite applies to the placebo results, suggesting that any imbalance between treated and untreated provinces is small and close to zero.
 Similar to Figure 2, a negative but statistically insignificant difference is detected for the 2014 placebo.

 Finally, Figure 4 shows treatment effect estimates from the generalized synthetic control method